Palestinians: Prisoner Exchange Deal Brokered

 SAYID: (Through translator) I don't want my son to be released alone.
 I would like to see all prisoners released, and then my son.

 GRADSTEIN: Since Israel and Hamas refused to negotiate directly with each other, Egyptian officials have been representing the Palestinians.
 Sheik(ph) Yazid Khadir, the editor in chief of a Hamas newspaper, says Palestinians have given the Egyptian officials a list of 1,400 prisoners they want freed.
 He says at the top of the list are 126 female prisoners.

-Mr. YAZID KHADIR (Editor in Chief, Minbar al-Islah): (Through translator) Then, the second category is the prisoners that have spent more than 20 years.
+YAZID KHADIR: (Through translator) Then, the second category is the prisoners that have spent more than 20 years.
 And of course, let us not forget that our resistance fighter and our leader, Marwan Barghouti, is on the list that was presented to the Egyptians for negotiations with the Israeli side.

-Mr. HIRSH GOODMAN (Senior Fellow, Institute for National Security Studies): If they said Gilad Shalit is a soldier, and we won back 15 Fatah fighters or 15 Hamas fighters who were caught in operational raids against the Israeli army, that's one thing.
+HIRSH GOODMAN: If they said Gilad Shalit is a soldier, and we won back 15 Fatah fighters or 15 Hamas fighters who were caught in operational raids against the Israeli army, that's one thing.
 But when they're demanding back people who've gone into supermarkets and killed dozens, who blown up buses, the public feels differently about it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.